 The "major" and the "minor" scales, and to a far lesser extent about a dozen 1 or so other scales have kept composers in the West busy for about 500 years now.
 Let's be generous and say we've really used about 20 different scales/modes.

 But based on the Western system of notes (as exemplified by the piano keyboard), there are 1490 possible scales.
 2 In other words, with the combined genius of medieval monks through Beethoven through Stravinsky and Coltrane, we've managed to explore roughly 1% of this musical terrain.
 (Admittedly not all of this terrain is equally musically fertile — or is that assertion just a lack of imagination?)

-Even limiting ourselves to the Western system (a rather arbitrary limitation), there remains an awful lot of musical territory to explore...
+Even limiting ourselves to the Western system, that's lot of musical territory yet to explore.